VinBots/FCND-Estimation-CPP/README.md

 At this point, congratulations on having a working estimator!

+**Comments**

+We follow the section 7.3.1 to complete the method 'UpdateFromGPS'

+* We assume we get position and velocity from the GPS.
+We considered using heading from the GPS, but this does not take into account the drone's orientation, only the direction of travel.
+Hence we are removing it from the observation.
+* we calculate the measurement model
+* the partial derivative is the identity matrix, augmented with a vector of zeros for $\frac{\partial}{\partial x_{t,\phi}} h(x_t)$

+In the code, we update zFromX and hPrime in a single loop.

 ### Step 6: Adding Your Controller ###

 Up to this point, we have been working with a controller that has been relaxed to work with an estimated state instead of a real state.
 So now, you will see how well your controller performs and de-tune your controller accordingly.